mrmmg/laravel-loggify/README.md

             ]);
 ```

-The above log can be found in web panel with `ALL_LOGS`, `LOG_TYPE_INFO` and `INFO` tag.
+The log mentioned above can be located in the web panel by filtering with the `ALL_LOGS`, `LOG_TYPE_INFO`, and `INFO` tags.

 ### Web Panel
-To view to stored log you can open a browser and use `/loggify` route to view you logs.
+To view the stored logs, open a web browser and navigate to the `yourappurl.example/loggify` route.

-By passing the log tag after that url the Loggify shows the tag logs, for example `/loggify/ALERT` show all logs that tagged with `ALERT` tag.
+By passing the log tag after that url the Loggify shows the tag logs, for example `yourappurl.example/loggify/ALERT` show all logs that tagged with `ALERT` tag.

 #### Screenshots